Datu Uto: Early life and career

 Datu Uto was born Anwarud-din Uto to Sultan Bangon Marajanun Sa Didagen and Tuan Bai Sa Buayan.
-During his father's reign as sultan Uto led a force of 500 men sent as assistance to the Spanish against Talayan rebels in 1864.
+During his father's reign as sultan Uto led a force of 500 men sent as assistance to the Spaniards against Talayan rebels in 1864.
 This included the four guides who escorted the combined force headed by Colonel La Hoz, Governor of Cotabato.
-However, instead of helping the Spanish, he went against his father's orders and sided with the Talayan datu (ruler).
-Although inferior in numbers and equipment, the Spanish having the advantage of possessing artillery, they triumphed and chased the Spaniards as far as Taviran.
+However, instead of helping the Spaniards, he went against his father's orders and sided with the Talayan datu (ruler).
+Although inferior in numbers and equipment, the Spaniards having the advantage of possessing artillery, they triumphed and chased the Spaniards as far as Taviran.

 It was during this battle that he lost his eye, earning himself the title "one-eyed man", but he became a recognized leader in Buayan as a result.
 Sultan Bayao, Bangon's brother, succeeded to the throne upon his father's death in 1872.
 Nevertheless, Uto succeeded as sultan three years later.